howtographql/howtographql/content/backend/graphql-scala/6-interfaces.md

 <Instruction>

-In file DBSchema in function `databaseSetup`: Add an action `Users.schema.create` at beginning of the sentence and then add few users later in this function
+In file DBSchema in function `databaseSetup`: Add an action `Users.schema.create` at beginning of the sentence and then add a few users later in this function

 ```scala
 Users forceInsertAll Seq(
     User(1, "mario", "mario@example.com", "s3cr3t"),
     User(2, "Fred", "fred@flinstones.com", "wilmalove")
   )

 ```

 </Instruction>

-Add functional responsible for user's retrieving:
+Add a function responsible for user retrieval:

 <Instruction>